 But what if no lustful fantasies about another actual person are included in masturbation?
 Is the act then sinful?
 While masturbation without having lustful fantasies is hard to imagine, there’s nothing in Scripture by which we can say that it is sinful in and of itself.
 In fact, if it is done merely as a hedge against the temptation to have sex with someone you shouldn’t be having sex with, and because the body requires sexual release, it could even be considered a healthy alternative to sexual intercourse.

 So when it comes to sex our bodies do not cause us much trouble.
 It’s our minds that get messed up, and unfortunately religion and culture have often contributed to this.
 Because of religious and cultural views, often passed on in families, kids grow up ashamed of their bodies and what they do with them.
-For example, parents might say to their young children, “Stop playing with yourself,” without providing any sexual education or making distinctions between what one does in private and what one does in public.
+For example, parents might say to their young children, “Stop playing with yourself,” without providing any sex education or making distinctions between what one does in private and what one does in public.
 So the child grows up thinking that fondling one’s genitals is bad behavior.
 Because they continue to do it, this can induce a sense of shame that can linger for a lifetime even if intellectually you come to know better.
+Probably the worst experience is having your mom catch you in the act of jerking off.

 Intellectually you know that orgasm is a biological way of giving your body sexual release.
 From a sexual health point of view, masturbation is one of the safest sexual behaviors.
 As an adolescent your hormones are raging, you need release, so you stroke yourself, ejaculate, and get relief.